-On March 29, 2018, the International Accounting Standards Board ("IASB") issued its revised Conceptual Framework for Financial Reporting.
-The revised Conceptual Framework does not constitute a substantial revision from the previously effective guidance, but does provide additional guidance on topics not previously covered such as presentation and disclosure.
-This amendment is effective on January 1, 2020.
-The Company intends to adopt this amendment in its consolidated financial statements for the annual period beginning January 1, 2020.
-The adoption of the revised Conceptual Framework for Financial Reporting is not expected to have a material impact on the consolidated financial statements.
+Beginning January 1, 2020, the Company adopted the revised Conceptual Framework for Financial Reporting ("revised conceptual framework").
+The revised conceptual framework does not constitute a substantial revision from the previously effective guidance, but does provide additional guidance on topics not previously covered such as presentation and disclosure.
+The adoption of the revised conceptual framework did not have a material impact on the consolidated financial statements.